Code has to engage with the relevant areas.

 Owners

-Any owners that decide to breed any litter with their bitch become a breeder and should be considering all the things that the Code requests as discussed above.
-All breeders need to be responsible breeders whether they have one litter in a lifetime or litters every year.
-Being infrequent breeders or only claiming to be breeding ‘pets’ does not absolve you from responsibility.
+Any owners that decide to breed any litter with their bitch becomes a breeder and should be considering all the things that the Code requests as discussed above.
+All breeders need to be responsible breeders whether they have one litter in a lifetime or several litters every year.
+Being infrequent breeders or claiming to only be breeding ‘pets’ does not absolve you from responsibility.

 Summary

 All club members be they owners, breeders or even future owners of the breed have a responsibility to ‘do the right thing’ for the breed.
-Good responsible behaviour and practises will not happen by accident, it needs to be worked at and persisted with, encouraged and supported.
+Good responsible behaviour and practises will not happen by accident, it needs to be worked at and persisted with, encouraged and supported as it can involve difficult decisions and compromises.
 The first part of this is deciding what ‘doing the right thing’ actually consists of and this is where the Code of Ethics comes in.
 This article is only concerned with the health aspects of it but there is much more than this within it that applies to all of us, so, please have a look at it because as a member you should be aware of it and how it might affect you.